 By that, I mean: “High-income Earner, Not Rich Yet”.
 If you are, then congratulations!
 You’ve got a good running start.

-As many people have discovered, making a lot of money isn’t enough.
-We’ve all heard stories of celebrities and athletes who were making tons of money but had to file bankruptcy.
+As many people have discovered, just making a lot of money isn’t enough.
+We’ve all heard stories of celebrities and athletes who were making tons of money but later had to file for bankruptcy.
 How is that possible?
 Well, they didn’t follow the rule book.
-Here are some tips to turn that green into gold.
+Here are some tips to help turn that green into gold.

 No matter how much or how little you make, cash flow is at the heart of any financial journey.
 If you don’t know where your money is going, you’re bound to keep making the same mistakes.
 There are tons of money-tracker apps out there—many of which are free—that will not only track your spending but also send you alerts.

-- The name of the game is equity!
+2. The Name of the Game is Equity

 Building and accumulating wealth requires taking ownership in something.
 That something could be real estate, owning or investing in a business, stocks, and even retirement accounts.
 The key takeaway is that once you begin to accumulate wealth in this manner, you’ll have another bucket to access for future income and lifestyle needs.